iezike/resources/README.md

+## Data Structure
+A data structure is a way of organising data so that it can be used effectively.

+They are essential ingredients in creating fast and powerful algorithms.
+They help to manage and organize data.
+They make code cleaner and easier to understand.
 ## Big O (Growth rate)
 Big O, denoted by O(n), is the complexity of an algorithm as a function of the size.